 Levi Leidy

-I'm a personal finance writer based in the San Francisco Bay Area.
-I tackle topics like Gen Z wealth and money management, investing, budgeting, real estate, and more.
+I'm a writer and editor based in Los Angeles.
+I tackle personal finance and entertainment topics; including Gen Z wealth and money management, investing, real estate, celebrity net worth, and more.

 About Levi

-Levi is a Bay Area-based writer whose work has appeared on GOBankingRates, MSN, Yahoo, and more.
+Levi is a Los Angeles-based writer whose work has appeared on MSN, Yahoo, Nasdaq, Parade, GOBankingRates, and more.
 With a background in narrative writing, he enjoys turning interesting conversations into impactful content.
 You can learn more about his skills and history on his LinkedIn.

 The Future of Homebuying: Does Gen Z Have It Even Tougher Than Millennials?